-Purchasing a set of studio headphones should be well researched and carefully tailored to your exact needs.
-If you’re someone who spends a great deal of time recording, commuting and listening in public environments – you’ll definitely want to opt for closed back headphones.
-However, if critical listening and long exposure to sound is more important, then you’re more than likely leaning toward purchasing open back headphones.
+Purchasing a set of studio headphones should be well-researched and carefully tailored to your exact needs.
+If you’re someone who spends a great deal of time recording, commuting and listening in public environments – you’ll definitely want to opt for closed-back headphones.
+However, if critical listening and long exposure to the sound are more important, then you’re more than likely leaning toward purchasing open-back headphones.

 The three most important factors when it comes to open and closed-back headphones are; comfort, sound performance and build quality.

 In any situation, you must be happy with the comfort of your headphones.
 If this is an instant problem you’re not going to perform well when using the headphones.
 It could affect your recording, mixing and even listening experience.
 Make sure you try lots of different headphones and compare how they feel.
 Whether you have a huge or tiny head, there’s a pair of headphones for everybody.